Make a compliment, comment or complaint

 - Children's and young people's services

-Complaints that fall under the children's complaints and representations policy are those that have a demonstrable impact on the child or young person and come from a person who is deemed able to complain on behalf of the child or come from the child.
-Any other complaints about children's services are considered on an individual basis and where appropriate will be passed to the Access to Information Team to deal with under the corporate policy
+Complaints that fall under the children's complaints and representations policy are those that have a demonstrable impact on the child or young person and come from a person who is deemed able to complain on behalf of the child or come from the child or young person themselves.

 You can find full information on how we deal with all formal complaints and requests for information held by the council in our access to information policy